mohamadch91/cloudComputing-HWs/HW2/step_one/README.md

 # Step one

-In this step we will create a simple Docker image that will contain a CURL command to send a request to the google.com website. then we will upload the image to the docker hub. pull  the image from the docker hub and create container from it.
+In this step we will create a simple Docker image that will contain a CURL command line tool to send a request to the google.com website. then we will upload the image to the docker hub. pull  the image from the docker hub and create container from it.